Bouke/django-federated-login/README.rst

 the identity provider.
 If no matching user could be found, a user account can optionally be created.

-Compatible with Django 1.4, 1.5 and 1.6 on Python 2.6 and 2.7.
-Python 3 might
+Compatible with Django 1.4, 1.5 and 1.6 on Python 2.6, 2.7, 3.2 and 3.3.
+Python
-be supported in the future, as python-openid is forked as python3-openid with Python 3 support.
+3 is supported through the python3-openid fork.

 Installation
 ============